 Disclosure Clinic does one job – family law financial disclosure – really well.
 There is no ‘upsell’ for further representation, in or out of court.

-If you need a formal property, business or income valuation, you’ll be provided referrals to a qualified, competent professionals that specializes in such services.
-That is because these professionals create their own evidence for you – expert opinion evidence.
+If you need a formal property, business or income valuation, you can be provided referrals to qualified, competent professionals that specializes in such services.
+Disclosure Clinic is a legal service whereas these professionals create their own evidence for you – expert opinion evidence.